AlexVDW-zz/Prospective-Developer-1Nebula/Questions.md

 Import the attached CSV employee file to SQL as a table and come up with a SQL script to update all employee email addresses in the table accordingly.
 Please note*
 *	The user must remain unchanged.
-*	The domains must remain unchanged.
+*	The domain must remain unchanged.

 # Back-end Code Challenges
 * Only send back the code required for your the challenges